Access and Participation Statement

 Cardinal Newman College has a genuine commitment to widening participation of its Higher Education Courses and we regularly monitor our progress against set targets relating to student access, their success and their meaningful progression.

 In particular, our provision is ideal for and targeted to those people for whom relinquishing paid employment in order to study is not a viable option, mature students who have not studied for some time, those who for a number of reasons wish to gain work experience alongside study rather than paid employment and people who wish to study close to home.
-Outcomes for our first graduates in 2017 were positive with 100% now in employment or education (DHLE 2018).

 Analysis of our student data reflects increasing trends in student enrolments of mature students, ‘anyone over the age of 21 who didn’t go to university after school or college,’ ( www.ucas.com) and those from BME groups.

 We commit to promoting Access through:

 - Collaborating with local employers to ensure clarity of the information and guidance we provide relating to our suite of higher education courses integral to this is:

 - To continue to provide bespoke visits by our Higher Education Team to organisations such as schools, nurseries and Health and Social Care Settings to provide bespoke information, advice and guidance to all staff and leave literature for later perusal and discussion.